ZyvernoZyverno

 14. Security Measures

-• Encryption in transit: TLS for all data transmission
+• Encryption in transit: TLS 1.2+ for all data transmission.

-• Tenant isolation: logical data separation at application level
+• Tenant isolation: logical data separation enforced at application and database level.

-• Breach notification: supervisory authority within 72 hours; affected individuals without undue delay
+• Breach notification: supervisory authority within 72 hours of awareness (Art.
+33 GDPR); affected individuals without undue delay where the breach is likely to result in a high risk (Art.
+34 GDPR).

 15. Cookies & Tracking